The lobster bisque was as delicious as I remembered.

 The most prominent building is the Holy Ghost Church, perched atop a long flight of marble steps.
 It was established in 1889 to serve the growing population of Italian immigrants who settled in the area during the late 19th and early 20th centuries.
 The church still offers Sunday Mass in Italian at the prime slot of 11 a.m., though it’s a sign of the times that there is also an English Mass at 9:00 and one in Spanish at 12:15.

+On Tuesday morning, we explored some history.
 The Rhode Island State House is a neoclassical building of brick and marble.
 It is listed on the National Register of Historic Places, and its exterior stood for the U.S. Capitol in the film Amistad.
 Its dome is one of the largest self-supporting marble domes in the world.
 Atop the dome stands the statue of the Independent Man, who symbolizes freedom.
-We missed a public tour but strolled around the building ourselves on Tuesday morning.
+We missed a public tour but strolled around the building ourselves.

 Rhode Island is justly proud of its role in the history of freedom, particularly religious freedom.
 Roger Williams founded the first English settlement in what became the colony in 1636 after being banished from Massachusetts for opposing ecclesiastical control over civil law.
 It became a refuge for those fleeing religious persecution.
 Religious freedom would be explicitly protected in the colony’s charter, granted by King Charles II in 1663.